MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/technical-reference/RetryAfterPlugin.md

-Provides the ability to simulate the `Retry-After` header sent by an API after throttling a request.
+Simulates the `Retry-After` header sent by an API after throttling a request.

 ## Plugin instance definition